PriyaArunKannan/Python_Insurance/README.markdown

 ## Usage
 1. **EDA and Model Training**:
-   - Use `notebooks/eda_and_training.ipynb` to explore the dataset and experiment with models.
     - Run `src/train.py` to train models and select the best one based on RMSE, MAE, R², and RMSLE.

 2. **Real-Time Predictions**:
    - Launch the Streamlit app (`streamlit run app.py`).